wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 }
 ```

-This model class handles loading the list of rooms and sending the request to create a new room, replace the `urlString` string with your own URL from ngrok.
+This model class handles loading the list of rooms and sending the request to create a new room; replace the `urlString` string with your URL from ngrok.
 The UI will observe the `results` property.
 Next, create the UI that will observe this model class.
 Add the `RoomListView` struct to the same file:

 ```swift
 struct RoomListView: View {